 This project is an exercise in what Bella Brodzky (2007) calls ‘reading translationally': using translation as a method of literary and cultural critique.
 The project will analyse a range of significant French war novels and their English translations, focusing on aspects of war and its memorialisation in which multilingualism and translation are strongly implicated.
 Reading translationally also implies paying attention to the material conditions of translation.
 The research will therefore pose sociological questions as well as poetic ones, considering circuits of transnational cultural exchange (such as publishing houses and literary critics) and the socio-historical contexts of writing and publication.

-Dr Emma Wagstaff has recently organised an AHRC-funded research network 'Contemporary French Poetic Practice: An Interdisciplinary Approach' which was associated with the AHRC's 'Translating Cultures' theme.
+Dr Wagstaff recently organised an AHRC-funded research network 'Contemporary French Poetic Practice: An Interdisciplinary Approach' which was associated with the AHRC's 'Translating Cultures' theme.
 Members of the network are drawn from across Europe, North America and Australia.
 As part of the network, she organised an international research workshop in September 2013 on connections between contemporary French poetic practice and translation, including academic papers, a round table discussion and a practical translation workshop led by professional translators Stephen Romer and Jennie Feldman.
 It took place at the Centre international de la poésie in Marseille.